The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 falso

-Relax the validation of the verification keys, setting this property to true will allow public RSA keys with the length less than 2048 bit.
+Relax the validation of the verification keys; setting this property to true allows public RSA keys with a length of less than 2048 bits.

 smallrye.jwt.verify.certificate-thumbprint